quanted/pram_app/docs/qapp.rst

 (e.g., required toxicity tests, bioassays) and incorporate current fate, exposure, and effect algorithms in a model selection framework.
 Unlike the time-inefficient and outdated collection of legacy science components, this scientific modeling platform will replace critical regulatory data analysis and modeling processes with a more efficient, 21st century system at a reasonable cost.

-Efficiently conduct environmental assessments for pesticide registration and endangered species effects assessments for models that currently are deployed in a number of different ways (Fortran DOS executables, Windows programs, Excel spreadsheets) using data from a number of different data sources.
+This implementation allows for efficient environmental assessments for pesticide registration and endangered species effects assessments for models that currently are deployed in a number of different ways (Fortran DOS executables, Windows programs, Excel spreadsheets) using data from a number of different data sources.

 Definition of the population the problem targets and what measures within this population the problem addresses
 ---------------------------------------------------------------------
 EFED risk assessors are the target audience for the ecological models.
-Main contacts include Bill Eckel, Ed Odenkirchen, and Tom Steeger.
-Three divisions within OPP will use the human health version of the product- HED, AD, and RD.
-Contacts include Vickie Dellarco, Jennifer McClain, Matt Lloyd, and Dana Vogel from the initial meeting.
+Main contacts include EFED scientists such as Bill Eckel, Kris Garber, Ed Odenkirchen, and Tom Steeger.
+Three divisions within OPP that use human health version models under the same regulations are also a user base.
+Contacts include Vickie Dellarco, Jennifer McClain, Matt Lloyd, and Dana Vogel.
 The ecological and human health divisions of OPP already share implementation of some of the models.
 There may be instances where OPPT personnel used similar models as the OPP human health risk assessment divisions and may use some of the models a la carte.
-Members of the public, academia, and the registrants may use the product via a public facing web page in the future.
+In addition, members of the public, academia, and the registrants may use the product via a public facing web page.

-As python code, it can be run on a computer locally using a web browser as an interface (without being on the Internet, which will be necessary for the EPA to use it for applications involving confidential business information) and/or it can be hosted on the Internet as a web domain so that the public can access the public domain models that are used to determine pesticide registration and label restrictions (available at http://www.ubertool.org).
-Component libraries for the ubertool can be accessed individually in non-HTML applications.
-Alternatively, the code could be hosted on an EPA server with the requisite technologies to provide online access to the python code.
-Regardless of how it is accessed, some of the models (these are mostly older Fortran codes in the public domain, not web applications) are of interest to the EPA pesticide office and could potentially realize significant efficiencies in regulating pesticides, transparency for the ecological risk assessment process, and higher levels of quality assurance given the larger audience that might use the models--whether for chemical regulation or for educational purposes.

 Pesticide evaluations are required for ecological and human health risks under a number of regulatory statutes (e.g., Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), Pesticide Registration improvement Extension Act